Skip to content

 Texas allows certain acidified and pickled goods under cottage food rules, but only when the producer can document equilibrium pH at or below 4.6 using a calibrated pH meter and the product is properly labeled.
 This is one of the few states that permits any acidified products under cottage food.

-Can I ship Texas cottage food across state lines?
+Can I ship or mail Texas cottage food to my customer?

 What goes on a Texas cottage food label?